Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Material development strategies

 where $\kappa$ is the maximum value of $\vert dP/dT\vert$ near the transformation temperature, $\pjump$ is the jump of polarization across the phase transformation corresponding to the latent heat $\ell$.
 Eq. \eqref{eq:fom} rationalizes the searching of ferroelectric materials specially desirable for conversion from small temperature fluctuations to electricity by phase transformation.
 It is one of the key factors considered in this paper for material development.

-Lattice compatibility is an unprecedented factor that determines the thermal hysteresis and reversibility of structural phase transformation in crystalline solids.\cite{ball1989fine, chen2013cc} The primary condition of compatibility is $\lambda_2 = 1$ where $\lambda_2$ is the middle principle stretch of the transformation tensor.\cite{chen2013cc} The value of $\lambda_2$ can be tuned by the lattice parameters of initial and final phases, used as a search index for low-hysteresis shape memory alloys \cite{cui2006, zarnetta2010, song2013, chluba2015} and transforming oxides with enhanced structural reversibility \cite{pang2019reduced, jetter2019, liang2020, wegner2020}.
-Some recent discoveries have shown that ferroic properties such as electromagnetic property \cite{el2019PRM}, ferroelectric property \cite{wegner2020} and elasto/magneto caloric property \cite{zhao2017acta} are closely related to the lattice compatibility, and can be optimized when lattice parameters meet the $\lambda_2 = 1$ condition.
-Since ferroic properties are keenly sensitive to crystal structures, the crystallographic compatibility is another important design factor for developing a transforming material with small thermal hysteresis and stable pyroelectric functionality throughout numerous phase transformations.
+To realize the cyclic transformations in a narrow temperature interval for energy conversion, the thermal hysteresis and functional degradation are unprecedented factors for the material design.
+It has been theorized that the transformation hysteresis and reversibility strongly rely on the crystallographic compatibility, that is a tensor-metric condition on lattice parameters of both phases.\cite{ball1989fine, chen2013cc} Mathematically, the primary criterion of compatibility is $\lambda_2 = 1$ where $\lambda_2$ is the middle eigenvalue of the transformation stretch tensor.\cite{chen2013cc} The value of $\lambda_2$ can be tuned by the lattice parameters of initial and final phases.
+It has been successfully used as a search index for low-hysteresis shape memory alloys \cite{cui2006, zarnetta2010, song2013, chluba2015} and transforming oxides with enhanced structural reversibility \cite{pang2019reduced, jetter2019, liang2020, wegner2020}.
+Some recent discoveries have shown that ferroic properties such as electromagnetic property \cite{el2019PRM}, ferroelectric property \cite{wegner2020} and elasto/magneto caloric property \cite{zhao2017acta} are closely related to the crystallographic compatibility, and can be optimized when lattice parameters meet the $\lambda_2 = 1$ condition.
+Since ferroic properties are keenly sensitive to crystal structures, searching for proper dopants to finely tune the lattice parameters of barium titanate is another important design strategy.